 TechSoup equips changemakers with transformative technology solutions and skills they need to improve lives globally and locally.
 Whether you have resources to give or solutions you need to get, TechSoup facilitates the exchange.
 A trusted partner for nearly three decades, TechSoup provides both the digital platforms and in-person experiences that enable people to work together toward a more equitable world.

-One of the TechSoup offerings is validation services, which are provided by the TechSoup Global Network, a partnership among 66 of the world's leading civil society organizations.
+One of the TechSoup offerings is validation services, which are provided by the TechSoup Global Network, a partnership among 70 of the world's leading civil society organizations.
 These partners manage a range of capacity-building programs to serve communities in nearly every region of the world.
-Together we've reached more than 781,000 organizations and delivered more than US$6.2 billion in technology tools and philanthropic services.
+Together we've reached 993,000 organizations and delivered more than US$10 billion in technology tools and philanthropic services.

-The Council on Foundations, formed in 1949, is a nonprofit membership association of grantmaking foundations and corporations.
-Members of the Council include more than 1,700 independent, operating, community, public, and company-sponsored foundations and corporate giving programs in the United States and abroad.
-The Council’s mission is to provide the opportunity, leadership, and tools needed by philanthropic organizations to expand, enhance, and sustain their ability to advance the common good.
+An active philanthropic network, the Council on Foundations, founded in 1949, is a nonprofit leadership association of grantmaking foundations and corporations.
+It provides the opportunity, leadership, and tools needed by philanthropic organizations to expand, enhance and sustain their ability to advance the common good.
+The Council empowers professionals in philanthropy to meet today's toughest challenges and advances a culture of charitable giving in the U.S. and globally.
 For more information, please visit www.cof.org